parcio/haura/docs/src/betree/build.md

 $ cargo build
 ```

-This should build the storage stack in _Debug_ after a few minutes.
+This should build the storage stack after a few minutes.

+> When executing `cargo build` normally the library will be built without any
+> optimizations in debug mode.
+This is helpful when developing as you get
+> information such as backtraces with understandable names.
+If you are planning
+> to test for performance or need fast execution always use `cargo build
+> --release`.

 ### Tests

-We perform a number of tests which partially take some time to successfully
+We perform a number of tests as *unit* and *intergration* tests.
+Some of them require a considerable amount of time as they are run multiple times with different input values.
-complete on your system.

-#### Internal
+#### Unit

 Navigate to `betree/` and execute: